kelllyy101/lingua_quiz/README.md

 Navigate to the quiz section and select a specific difficulty level (beginner, intermediate, or advanced).

-Read each question carefully and select the most appropriate answer.
+Read each question carefully and select the most appropriate answer out of four possibilites.

-Verify that the selected answer is visually highlighted or indicated to provide immediate feedback to the user.
+Verify that the selected answer visually changes colour, depending if the correct answer was selected or not, providing immediate feedback to the user.

-Progress through the quiz by clicking the "Next" button, ensuring that the application transitions smoothly to the next question.
+Progress through the quiz by clicking the "Next" button, only when the user selected an answer, ensuring that the application transitions smoothly to the next question.

-Test the "Previous" button functionality to confirm that it correctly navigates back to the previous question.
+Test the "Restart" button functionality to confirm that it correctly navigates back to the beginning of the quiz level, resetting the score to zero.

 Verify that the quiz correctly tracks the number of correct and incorrect answers.